 BQB Líneas Aéreas is a regional airline based at Punta del Este and Montevideo airports, Uruguay.
-BQB commenced operations in 2010 and currently operates service between inland regions in Uruguay and Brazil and the coastal cities Punta del Este and Montevideo.
-BQB has secured rights to operate from its Punta del Este and Montevideo hubs to Buenos Aires, Rosario and Cordoba in Argentina, and Florianopolis in Brazil.
-The airline is owned by integrated Uruguayan tour operator Buquebus.
+BQB commenced operations in 2010 and provides services to various destinations in South America.
+The airline was acquired by Amaszonas on 16-Apr-2015 from integrated Uruguayan tour operator Buquebus.
+In May-2016, Amaszonas relaunched BQB as Amaszonas Uruguay, its new Uruguayan brand.

 Location of BQB Lineas Aereas main hub (Punta del Este Airport)